torrentails/VLC-Desktop-BG-startup-script/README.md

     Exits VLC once it's finished playing your video, so that it doesn't hang arround on the taskbar.
 +   **Q:** What is WinPatrol?
     **A:** WinPatrol is a windows tool to help protect your computer from malware and help it function properly.
     To be honest, I only found WinPatrol while putting together this script because I wanted a way to control the start order of startup applications.
-I've done a bit of google searching on it and it seems legit and it's been arround for a long time and is updated fairly often.
+I've been using it for a long time since and consider it one of the most useful tools on Windows.
     I'm actually quite fond of it now, my computer starts up so much more efficiently! :)
 +   **Q:** What is VLC?
     **A:** ***OMGWTFBBQ!?*** **0_o** I'm suprised you've not heared of it!
-    VLC stands for Video LAN Client, if I'm not mistaken, and it is one of, if not, the most popular media player available.
+    VLC stands for Video LAN Client, and it is one of, if not, the most popular media player available.
 It's open source and has a huge, active user base and is easily extensible.
 +   **Q:** This is too hard to understand!
 Is there a video tutorial I can watch?
     **A:** Not yet, but I'm working on it!
     Check my [youtube chanel](http://www.youtube.com/user/torrentails) to see if it's up.